What to expect if your workplace is inspected by WorkSafe

 call in other people to assist them, including technical or scientific experts, interpreters or police officers

 They can also:

-- review a Provisional Improvement Notice (PIN) issued by a health and safety representative and affirm, modify or cancel it
+make enquiries in regards to a Provisional Improvement Notice (PIN) issued by a health and safety representative (HSR) and affirm, modify or cancel it

-- review a worker’s decision to cease work because of safety concerns
+review an employer's or HSR's decision to cease work because of safety concerns

 What if I disagree with an inspector's decision?